kennylevinsen/serve2d/README.md

       ssh -p 8888 localhost

 ## http
 Simple file-server without directory listing (might change in the future).
 It guards against navigating out of the directory with some simple path magic.
+It identifies HTTP traffic by checking for possible methods ("GET", "PUT", "HEAD", "POST", "TRACE", "PATCH", "DELETE", "OPTIONS", "CONNECT").
+Forwarding to another HTTP server can be done by just putting this list of methods in as magics for a "proxy" handler.

 * path (string): Path to serve from.
 Example: "/srv/http/"
 * defaultFile (string, optional): File to serve for /.
 Example: "index.html"